 EPA's last review on the requirements for measuring lead in the ambient air was in 2016.
 The emission threshold for placing lead monitors near industrial facilities remains at 0.5 tpy (Federal Register: Vol. 81, No. 201, Page 71932, 10/18/16).
-The GA AAMP meets this requirement with lead monitors located in the Columbus Georgia-Alabama MSA in Muscogee County near a source of lead emissions.
-One lead monitoring site is required, and at its discretion, the GA AAMP has chosen to have one additional lead monitoring site in the area.
+The GA AAMP has met this requirement with lead monitors located in the Columbus, GA-AL MSA in Muscogee County near a source of lead emissions.
 There is one lead monitor located at the Cusseta Elementary School (13-215-0011) site, and the Columbus-Allied (13-215-0009) site has two collocated lead monitors.
+However, with the latest EPA Toxic Release Inventory in 2018, the source was emitting only 211.01 pounds per year.
+The GA AAMP is requesting to discontinue monitoring for lead in this area, and to close the lead monitors in the Columbus, GA-AL MSA.
+Refer to Section 1.4 for more detail about this request to discontinue monitoring.